dalealleshouse/zero-to-devops/README.md

 kubectl get pods
 ```

-Each pod represents a Docker container running somewhere on the K8S cluster.
+Each pod represents a container running on the K8S cluster.  kubectrl mirrors
-kubectrl mirrors several Docker commands so the pods can be manipulated
-directly.
-For instance, you can obtain direct access to a pod with an exec
+several Docker commands.
+For instance, you can obtain direct access to a pod
-command or view the output from stdout using a log command.
+with exec or view stdout using log.

 ``` powershell
 kubectl exec -it *POD_NAME* bash